-darthxpanda asked: Nononono.
+darthxpanda said: Nononono.
 If I lose you and your videos...
 I hope you lose the Kardashians!
 Or were your tags a joke?
 Either way, my poor little black heart hurts :(

 To be completely honest, I cannot see myself making YouTube videos (on my personal channel) for another year, for a variety of reasons I assume I’ll talk about when the time comes.
 Or maybe I’ll just leave and never talk about it because most aspects have already been talked to death by various people (including myself) over the past several years.
 And I also think I’ve learned that talking about it doesn’t really help change anything.
 I always sort of thought I’d finally be ready to go when I’d come to terms with things and no longer felt the need to explain them.

 It’s just a mix of companies trying to take a piece of out everything I do, ulterior motives, bad comments, bad people, bad vibes.
 Everyone I really care about left years ago, and I sort of admire them for that.
 It can really rip out your soul and make you feel like shit.
 YouTube is TV now anyway.
 All vlogs are just part of the same formula, and the viewers don’t decide on what’s good or not anymore.
 And the people who think any sort of communal aspects still exist are delusional beyond belief.